 “When we’re looking at these kids who have an ACL tear, we must consider how to optimize timing from injury to surgery to give patients the greatest opportunity for excellent outcomes,” says senior study author and UH Rainbow Babies & Children’s pediatric orthopaedic surgeon R. Justin Mistovich, MD, MBA.
 “We know that, historically, kids who try to play without an intact ACL have risks of early onset arthritis, including meniscal tears and articular cartilage damage.
 But until now, we didn’t really have great data on the timeframe for that risk.”

 Previous studies have used somewhat arbitrary time cut-offs to determine whether delaying ACL reconstructive surgery for one, six, 12, or 26 weeks was linked to further injury.
 This new study takes a different approach, measuring continuously how the risk increases over time.

 “It makes a lot more sense to look at this variable of delay to surgery as a continuous variable instead of three or four different groupings of categorical classes,” Dr. Mistovich says.
 “Nobody has ever really done that before.
 The power of the design of this study is that it would allow us to better categorize individual risk on a weekly basis and if there is increased risk as a function of that.”

-For the study, the researchers retrospectively enrolled all pediatric patients at UH Rainbow and Geisinger Medical Center who had undergone ACL reconstruction between 2006 and 2018 into an ACL registry.
+For the study, the researchers retrospectively enrolled all pediatric patients at UH and Geisinger who had undergone ACL reconstruction between 2006 and 2018 into an ACL registry.
 Patients who did not know the date of their ACL injury were excluded.
-The researchers also noted each patient's sex, age, and BMI so as to be able to control for any confounding variables when looking at the role of surgical delay.
+The researchers also noted each patient’s sex, age and BMI to better control for any confounding variables when looking at the role of surgical delay.